-A commercial flight back to New York would take the better part of two days, a stretch of time that equated to quite a few pages left un-drawn.
+A commercial flight back to New York would take the better part of two days.
+That was quite a few pages left un-drawn.
 He wasn't sure he could afford the time off, even to save his friend's life.